 Perhaps your app has a loading error that tells patients they haven’t paid for their appointment when they have.
 Or maybe a mistake in the listed medication amounts causes a customer to overpay for their prescription.

 Suppose a technology-related problem prevents your company from providing telehealth services and virtual care to your customers as advertised.
 In that case, tech errors and omissions liability coverage can help you protect your bottom line.

 Here’s Why You Should Work With an Experienced Broker for Your Telehealth Insurance Needs

 As a company that operates in the telehealth space, you already know how important it is to work with qualified professionals from a reputable insurance company.
 You don’t want to choose an insurance policy that leaves you and your health professionals exposed to liability or otherwise paying more than you need to be when providing telehealth for patients.

 Your ALIGNED professional is your go-to insurance provider and will work tirelessly to ensure that you get the coverage that you deserve.
-We understand the insurance needs of health care providers, and our brokers will assess the unique needs and concerns of your business while helping you put together a comprehensive insurance package.
+We understand the insurance needs of health care providers, and our brokers will assess your business’s unique needs and concerns while helping you put together a comprehensive insurance package.